What You Need to Know Before Buying A Graphics Card

 Understanding Onboard Video-Card Memory: How much video memory is on the card is also an important issue.
 However, the amount of memory that a card usually holds is predetermined.

 For example, boards built for 1,080p games will not support 4 / 6GB RAM, while boards for 1,440p / 2,160p / 4K games will support 8GB or more of RAM.

 The wrinkles: Some boards have less GPU but more support for VRAM, which makes the price of the board a little higher than the regular version.
 Therefore, VFX, 3D programming, modeling, video editing is given more importance in VRAM than boost clock speed in national work

 Memory bandwidth: Memory bandwidth is another important feature that determines how fast data can be input and output from the GPU.
 This is discussed in more detail below.

 Memory type: Gaming can be played on AMD Radeon VII, RTX 2080, HBM2 series of AMD board, and content creation with 16GB VRAM.
 HBM2 is actually used for video editing in Adobe Premiere Pro and for releasing boards at a minimal cost.

 GDDR6, on the other hand, is called the workhorse of the modern GPU, with HBM2 disappearing.
-GDDR has almost all the AMD cards that have come out in the last ten years, which are also capable of playing very high power games.
-However, Nvidia has already added this new memory to the GDDR6X, which is able to effectively double the available bandwidth.
+GDDR has almost all the AMD cards that have come out in the last ten years, which are also capable of playing very high-power games.
+However, Nvidia has already added this new memory to the GDDR6X, which can effectively double the available bandwidth.